drush-ops/drush/README.txt

 * Some Drush commands run on Windows.
 See INSTALLING DRUSH ON WINDOWS, below.

-* Drush works with Drupal 6, Drupal 7, and Drupal 8.
-However, occasionally
+* Drush works with Drupal 6, Drupal 7, and usually Drupal 8.
-  recent changes to the most recent version of Drupal can introduce issues with Drush.

 INSTALLATION